 Clarity in the Overwhelm

 I felt like I was juggling 15,000 balls in the air.
 It was all too much.
 I had to take a beat and remind myself on what was important.
 Now granted, when looking at that list, these things are ALL important.
 But, I needed to take some time to plan, focus, and reevaluate where I was spending my mental energy.
-You see, my little corner of the internet here is called Intentionally Well because I believe it is of the upmost importance that we live our days on purpose with a purpose.
+My little corner of the internet here is called Intentionally Well because I believe it is of the upmost importance that we live our days on purpose with a purpose.
 Our days are numbered.
 They are limited.
 I want to spend mine well.